WFlorida2/Code-Quiz/README.md

 # Code-Quiz
+HUGE credit to W3C school, classes recording AND ChatGPT for many and different examples of codes

 ## pseudocode

 1. Declare variables:
-   - timer , score , highscore
+   - timeRemaining ,timeInterval, score , highscore, questions

 2. Set up event listeners:
    A - When start button is clicked: